mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-Now, the execution can reach the blocking operation, and the `"Working hard"` virtual thread can be unmounted from the carrier thread.
-To verify this, we can race the above thread with the `"Take a break"` thread:
+Now, the execution can reach the blocking operation, and the `workingHard` virtual thread can be unmounted from the carrier thread.
+To verify this, we can race the above thread with the `takeABreak` thread:

 ```java
 @SneakyThrows